 In the second part of this blog series, we will walk through a simple framework you can use to assess the value of your integration assets to help drive an optimal ROIA and help inform development prioritization.

-To learn more about the total value of integration, download our whitepaper, How to articulate the value of integration.
+To get started, you can access our online Value Calculator to gauge the financial cost savings of reuse through API-led integration.
+For more details on the total value of integration, download our whitepaper, How to articulate the value of integration.